-'''

-CMNHLLMN

-HLL Exit Definition

-Row 1 to 6 of 9

-Command ===>

-Scroll ===> CSR

-HLL procedure name . .
-SERDHLLR

-Internal External + Active 1=LE

-2=REXX Debug Userids +

-Name Name

-NO 2

-AUDT00AR

-pre autoresolve job submission

-NO 2

-NO 2 post all audit job processing NO 2

-AUDT01JB

-Debug:

-NO 2 pre audit job setting of package RC NO 2

-AUDT00RC

-NO

-NO 2 pre audit job submission service

-NO 2

-AUDT00XM

-AUDT01XM

-NO 2 post audit job submission service

-Debug:

-NO 2

-2

-AUDT0001

-pre audit submission panel

-NO

-Debug:

-'''
+CMNHLLMN Command ===> HLL Ex it Definition Row 1 to 6 Scroll === Internal External Name Name Description + Debug Userids + AUDT00AR Debug: NO NO 2 2 pre autoresolve job submission AUDT01JB Debug: NO NO 2 2 post all audit job processing AUDT00RC Debug: NO NO 2 2 pre audit job setting of package R C AUDT00XM Debug: NO NO 2 2 pre audit job submission service AUDT01XM Debug: NO NO 2 2 post audit job submission service AUDT0001 Debug: NO NO 2 2 pre audit submission panel package.
+As the environment in which these two different classes of exits execute is quite different, the data supplied to them also varies.

 The audit functional area is a hybrid in that there are the usual panel user-interface exit points around the audit submission process; but, exit points can also be taken from within the audit batch process itself.
-These exit points allow the administrator to execute external processes from audit results or to alter the return code that is being set for each package.
-As the environment in which these two different classes of exits execute is quite different, the data supplied to them also varies.
+These exit points allow the administrator to execute external processes from audit results or to alter the return code that is being set for each